 How is Animal Outlook’s Farm Transitions Program unique?

-Our program is run by a renowned fifth-generation farmer with a PhD in Agricultural Sciences.
+Our program was developed by a renowned fifth-generation farmer with a PhD in Agricultural Sciences.
 It is the only farm transitions program with a comprehensive blueprint designed to be a replicable model that can be used on numerous farms, ultimately removing billions of animals from the food system.

-- Our program is run by a farmer.
-Animal Outlook’s Director of Farm Transitions, Dr. Timothy Bradford, Jr. (T.J.), is a fifth-generation farmer from Mississippi, a Doctor of Agricultural Sciences, a former Professor of Agronomy, and former soil scientist with the USDA Natural Resource Conservation Service.
+- Our program was developed by a farmer.
+Dr. Timothy Bradford, Jr. (T.J), is a fifth-generation farmer from Mississippi, a Doctor of Agricultural Sciences, a former Professor of Agronomy, and former soil scientist with the USDA Natural Resource Conservation Service.
 From the hands-on work of farming to the academic study of agricultural systems, T.J. knows farming, farmers, and farm communities.
 His expertise and his relationships with farmers are extensive and unique.

 - We have a detailed blueprint that takes farmers from the desire to transition to a fully transitioned farm.
 We have created a detailed, 6-stage, 36-step blueprint designed to take any farm from raising animals to growing plants.
 It begins with a comprehensive enrollment process that seeks to deeply understand the farmer and their existing farm.
 Then, it moves through subsequent stages–including providing legal assistance, offering partners to assist with and models of financing, guidance on architectural renovation and infrastructure, equipment compatibility, assessments of land capability, business planning, marketing consulting, and the rehoming of animals–all before a single seed is planted.